DW01/traktor-docs/engine/render.md

 ### Shader Graph

 The **Shader Graph** is a visual, node-based editor for creating materials.
-Instead of writing shader code by hand (though you can if you want), you connect nodes together: sample a texture here, multiply by a color there, add some math, and wire it all up to the output.
+Instead of writing shader code by hand (though you can if you want), you connect nodes together - sample a texture here, multiply by a color there, add some math, and wire it all up to the output.
 It's intuitive, fast to iterate on, and powerful.

 ![TODO: Screenshot of shader graph editor showing nodes for textures, math operations, PBR output]

 To create a shader:
 1. Open the Shader Graph editor in Traktor
-2. Add input nodes—texture samples, vertex attributes, uniforms
+2. Add input nodes: texture samples, vertex attributes, uniforms
-3. Add processing nodes—math operations, color conversions, utility functions
+3. Add processing nodes: math operations, color conversions, utility functions
 4. Connect everything to output nodes (fragment color, normals, metallic/roughness)
 5. Compile and preview in real-time